Balakrishna-3008/Docker/README.md

  ## to run the container out of the image
  docker tun -it --name name of the container -p port number image name
- ##exampe imagename is nginx and container name is c1 i need to run on specific port 8000
+ ##exampe imagename is nginx and container name is c1 need to run on specific port 8000
- docker run -it --name c1 -p 8000:8000 nginx
+ docker run -it --name c1 -p 8000:8000 nginx (-it indicates run in a interactive mode) you can use -d for detached mode.

  ## to check the list of running containers
  docker ps